ajwarauff/To-Do-List/README.md

 # To-Do-List
 console based to do list
+Functionalities:
-asks user for tasks and their status allows user to add,remove task also allows to change the task status
+-asks user for tasks and their status
+-allows user to add or remove task
+-allows to change the task status
+-allows user to see the task list